 In July and August the teacher candidates will undertake a six-week Museum Teaching Residency, providing candidates the opportunity to work with adolescents under the mentorship of experienced educators in the Museum’s Youth Initiatives programs.
-This residency, offered in tandem with EDU600 Applied Research and Methods in Informal Science Settings, will provide the Davis Fellows with insight into how informal education resources, distinct from the school experience, can support student learning and be adapted for a variety of learning modes, and will enable them to link theory to practice from the very start of the program.
+This residency, offered in tandem with EDU/RES 600 Applied Research and Learning in Informal Science Settings, will provide the Davis Fellows with insight into how informal education resources, distinct from the school experience, can support student learning and be adapted for a variety of learning modes, and will enable them to link theory to practice from the very start of the program.

 Youth Initiative programs serve a diverse group of urban students and make extensive use of collection-rich exhibitions as learning labs; hands-on, minds-on experiences with scientific specimens and cultural artifacts; state-of-the-art digital media, and opportunities to interact with cutting-edge research conducted by Museum scientists.
 Fellows will serve as teaching assistants, aiding the program instructor in day-to-day teaching tasks, including co-designing parts of lesson plans and co-facilitating daily teaching activities.
 The teaching candidates will experience firsthand pedagogical approaches such as engaging in thematic, project-based, hands-on learning and teaching with objects to determine prior knowledge and stimulate new interests.
 They will also learn how technology—including scientific equipment and laboratories, online resources, and Museum resources—is integrated into these programs.